 The last part of my recommended itinerary for your two days in Rome is a bit different, and revolves around food.
 You can’t come to Rome without sampling some of the food here, particularly the pasta.
 Wouldn’t it be even better if you could learn how to make pasta like the locals do, and take your knowledge home with you?

-That’s exactly what we did on the Walks of Italy Pasta Making Class tour!
+That’s exactly what we did on the Take Walks Pasta Making Class tour!

 This one isn’t a walking tour.
-Rather, you visit a local chef and his gorgeous roof-top apartment, and learn about the art of pasta making with a small group of people.
+Rather, you visit a local chef, and learn about the art of pasta making with a small group of people.

 Then, with plenty of delicious Italian red wine from Abruzzo to accompany our efforts, it was on to the meat of the evening, the actual pasta making.
 We made this from scratch, using flour and water, before rolling it out and creating the pasta shapes.